brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 - Progress (percentage)
 - Associated `AVAssetDownloadTask` (if the download is still in progress)

-This call is essential for providing feedback in the user interface about what each download is doing.
+This call is essential for providing feedback in your user interface about what each download is doing.

 To get information about the status of all offline videos at once, use the `BCOVOfflineVideoManager.offlineVideoStatus` property.
 This returns an array of `BCOVOfflineVideoStatus` objects, one for each offline video.